Skip to main content

 ListView / DetailViewcomponentsrender a list / detail ViewSchema

-ActionModalcomponentconfirmation + input form for an action
+ActionModalcomponentconfirmation + dynamic input form for an action

 WorkflowBadgecomponentcolored badge for a workflow state